rsx-utoronto/rsx-rover/rover/autonomy/scripts/obstacle_avoidance/DOCUMENTATION.md

 - NOTE: The `InBBX` check doesn't work with octree_ for some reason.
 Don't use it in future.

-- I notice that out of the queried cells, only less than 1/3rd have nodes in the octomap.
+- I noticed that out of the queried cells, only less than 1/3rd have nodes in the octomap.
 Other nodes don't even exist.
 Is this because of out of bounds errors (which seems unlikely after noticing the values) or is it because of interpolation?
     - ChatGPT's answer (which I think makes sense):
         - In an **octomap::OcTree**, it’s actually **quite normal** for a large fraction of the coordinates you query (`search(x, y, z)`) to return `nullptr` (i.e., no node).
 It does *not* necessarily mean they are out of bounds; often it just means that **no specific leaf node** at that exact coordinate exists at the current resolution, or the space was never observed (“unknown” in octomap terms).
         - **OctoMap stores data in an octree structure** where space is subdivided into voxels at discrete resolutions (e.g. 0.05 m or 0.1 m).